mc2it/rich-text-editor/doc/usage.md

 ---
 path: blob/main
-source: src/sab_rte/RichTextEditor.hx
+source: src/mc2it_rte/RichTextEditor.hx
 ---

 # Usage
 This package supplies a single class, `RichTextEditor`, which is a custom build of the [CKEditor's classic editor](https://ckeditor.com/docs/ckeditor5/latest/examples/builds/classic-editor.html).
 It extends from the [`ClassicEditor` class](https://ckeditor.com/docs/ckeditor5/latest/api/module_editor-classic_classiceditor-ClassicEditor.html) provided by that project, so its usage is basically the same.

-In your HTML page, add an element that **SAB Rich Text Editor** should make editable:
+In your HTML page, add an element that **MC2IT Rich Text Editor** should make editable:

 ``` html
 <textarea id="editor"></textarea>